Super Radical Gag Family

 Super Radical Gag Family (浦安鉄筋家族, Urayasu Tekkin Kazoku) is a Japanese manga series by Kenji Hamaoka.
-An anime adaptation by Studio Deen aired on Tokyo Broadcasting System in 1998.
-A second anime adaptation was announced on 2014's 10th issue of Akita Shoten's Weekly Shonen Champion on January 29, 2014.
+An anime adaptation by Studio Deen aired on TBS in 1998.
+A second anime adaptation was announced on 2014's 10th issue of Akita Shoten's Weekly Shōnen Champion on January 29, 2014.
 The second season was aired from July 6 to December 21, 2014.
 A live-action series adaptation of the series premiered on TV Tokyo on April 10, 2020.
 The series was on hiatus due to COVID-19 but it returned in June 2020.